Skip to main content Skip to main navigation Skip to footer content

 Shringara (n.)
 The sanskrit word for love and acceptance of all.

 Shringara is IWU’s multicultural theatre company.
-Our mission is to produce art that depicts multicultural characters and stories, as well as creating a safe space for people to come together as a community.
+From Queer theatre to theatre derived from identity, Shringara’s mission is to produce art that depicts multicultural characters and stories, as well as creating space for folks of underrepresented communities.
 Shringara promotes acceptance through the artistic medium of theatre.
-The plays produced by Shringara have consisted of playwrights from many different cultures and backgrounds and we have hosted events such as a play reading festival and student-written and produced work.
-Along with a central board, Shringara has a small group of members dedicated to producing queer theatre.
-Any IWU student is welcome to join.
+The plays produced by Shringara have consisted of playwrights from many different cultures and backgrounds.
+Shringara has hosted events such as a play reading festival and student-written and produced work.
+Contact Daniel Porea Jr. (dporea@iwu.edu) if interested in joining.

 Jean Kerr - Associate Professor, Director of the School of Theatre Arts